 16. What is done with my body after studies have been completed?

 The body is cremated with all parts it was donated in to our program and the remains are placed into individual urns.

-Contact is made directly with your next-of-kin via registered letters based on the information gathered at the time of the arrangements.
+Contact is made directly with your next-of-kin via mail and/or phone based on the information gathered at the time of the arrangements.
 It is the responsibility of the next-of-kin to inform us of any changes to their contact information.

 In cases where families have not maintained updated contact information we will hold the cremated remains for a period of one year after cremation and will inter the cremated remains in the university plot at the next memorial service.

 We protect the privacy and dignity of all bodies that are donated.
-Faculty and Students are only given the age, gender and cause of death of a body if it’s deemed necessary for their studies.
+Faculty and Students are only given the age and gender of a body if it’s deemed necessary for their studies.